atimpone/aws-foundation-journey/1-dev-environments/2-8-onboard-dev-teams.md

 ---

----
-**Review Note: Need to ensure dev teams can access cost reporting**

-Per the up front requirements for this stage, we need to ensure that dev teams have sufficient permissions so that they can self service review their cloud costs.

----

 ## 3. Create Development Team Users in AWS SSO

 Now that you've established the two development oriented groups in AWS SSO and wired these groups to a set of permissions and AWS accounts, your next step is to create a user in AWS SSO for each development team member.